Azure Search Service REST

 GET https://[search service name].search.windows.net/indexes?api-version=2016-09-01

 All API requests can optionally set the Accept HTTP header.
-If is not set, the default is assumed to be
+If the header is not set, the default is assumed to be

 The endpoint for service operations is the URL of the Azure Search service you provisioned: https://<yourService>.search.windows.net.